bhargavi0401/Restaurant_success_model/README.md

 ## Methodology

-The project employs several machine learning classifiers, including Logistic Regression, Gaussian Naive Bayes, Decision Tree, Gradient Boosting, and Random Forest.Logistic Regression and Gradient Boosting being the most successful.
+Utilized diverse machine learning algorithms, with Logistic Regression and Gradient Boosting proving most effective.
 The models were trained on a carefully split dataset, and their performance was evaluated using metrics such as accuracy, precision, recall, and F1 score.